LAStools/LAStools.github.io/download/lasdatum_README.txt

   which of the two you are using by adding either '-pvr' and '-cfr' to the command line.

-  Please license from martin@rapidlasso.com before using lasdatum commercially.
+  Please license from info@rapidlasso.de before using lasdatum commercially.
 Please note that the unlicensed version will set intensity, gps_time, user data, and point source ID to zero, slightly change the LAS point order, and randomly add a tiny